jwowillo/greenerthumb/bullhorn/doc/design.md

 `./publish <port>`

-Runs `publish` which publishes newline-delimited messages from `STDIN` to subscribers received on `<port>`.
+Runs `publish` which publishes newline-delimited messages from STDIN to subscribers received on `<port>`.

+`publish` exits when STDIN is closed.

 ### Subscriber